webdetails/cbf2/README.md

 ### Core containers

-From a core image you can launch a container; This will allow us to explore a completely clean version of the image you selected.
+You can launch a container from a core image.
+This will allow us to explore a completely clean version of the image you selected.
 This is useful for some tests, but I'd say the big value would come out of the project images.
 Here are the options available over containers: